High Holy Days Information

 If you plan to attend family services, please make sure to register as seating is limited.

-Our playground will be available for free play, with parent supervision, throughout services (weather permitting).
+Our playground will be available for free play throughout services (weather permitting).
+All children utilizing the playground must be accompanied by an adult at all times.

 Birthday Party For the World